Police News and Police Reports on the Police

 Authorities say Sean Ratcliff is the HPD officer who they believe was behind the wheel during the crash at that intersection.

 METRO officials say he rear-ended one of their buses.
-They say two people were sent to the hospital for non-life-threatening injuries, and seven others on board were also hurt.
+Two people were sent to the hospital for non-life-threatening injuries, and seven others on board were also hurt.

 Texas City – The La Marque Police Department on Monday executed a search warrant at City Hall, 1801 Ninth Ave.
 N., in connection to the investigation of a city employee for the online impersonation of La Marque City Councilman Joseph Lowry.